jbradach/quick-lemp/README.md

 ## quick-lemp
-Scripts to quickly install a LEMP stack with a recent stable version of Nginx, uWSGI, and MariaDB 10.1 (drop-in replacement for MySQL) on Ubuntu.
+Scripts to quickly install a [LEMP Stack](https://lemp.io) with a recent stable version of Nginx, uWSGI, and MariaDB 10.1 (drop-in replacement for MySQL) on Ubuntu.
 The full version also provides some initial server configuration for fresh Ubuntu installs.

 Deploys a sample Flask app for testing.